nepi-engine/nepi_rui/README.md

 There are a couple different commands that can be run with `npm`, such as `build`, `lint`, etc. See the scripts `scripts` section of `rui_webserver/rui-app/package.json` for a full list.

+### Fake Data Publishers
+We have provided some fake data publishers for testing purposes.
+To run a node that publishes NDStatus messages to a topic `/fake_nd_status` folow the steps below.
+(Note: make sure that you have source'd your catkin workspace in every terminal)

+1. If you do not already have a ros master running, run in a new terminal: (Append `&` to run the ros master in the background)

+        roscore

+1. Run the publisher in a different terminal:

+        rosrun numurus_rui nd_status_pub.py

+1. Verify that the publisher is working in a separate terminal:

+        rostopic echo /fake_nd_status

 ## Production

 TODO(Stonelinks): figure out production